zkulbeda/english-cards/10 youth and society.md

 #### 5. What do you know about Belarussian Youth Organization?

-There are a lot of youth organization in Belarus.
+There are a few youth organization in Belarus.
 The most numerous youth organization are the Belarusian Republican Pioneer Organization and the Belarusian Republican Union of Youth.
-The Belarusian Republican Union of Youth was founded on the 2nd of September 2002.
-Every young person at the age of 14 can join there.
+As member of the Belarusian Republican Union of Youth, I want to tell us about it.
+It was founded on the 2nd of September 2002.
+Every young person at the age of 14 can join.
 Membership has more than 500,000[^1] young people between 14 and 31 years old.
 They spend a lot of activities.
 It's sports events and visiting memorials.
 Their aims: to promote patriotism and to fulfill its creative potential.
-As for me, I took part in the contest "one hundred ideas for Belarus".
+As for me, I took part in the contest "one hundred ideas for Belarus" and I got a praise.

 [^1]: five hundred thousand